Uniform polynomial bounds on torsion from rational geometric isogeny classes: Polynomial Bounds for Points of Finite Support

-In this section, our primary goal is to show there exist polynomial bounds on orders of torsion points and cyclic subgroups from rational non-CM elliptic curves; this is Theorem \ref{Thm_IsogenyAndTorsionOrderBoundsUpToEpsilon}.
-To prove this, and towards proving Theorem \ref{Thm_UniformPolynomialBoundsOnRationalGeometricIsogenyClasses}, it will help to focus on bounding torsion and cyclic subgroup orders that are divisible only by sufficiently large primes.
-To this end, we will prove the following ``finite support" theorem, which is an isogenous variant of \cite[Theorem 2.8]{CP18}. \begin{theorem} Fix an integer $d_0\in\Z^+$ and a finite set of primes $S\subseteq \Z^+$.
-Then there exists a constant $c:=c(d_0, S)>0$ such that the following holds: Let $n\in\Z^+$ be any integer whose prime divisors lie in $S$.
-Then for any non-CM elliptic curve $E/F$ geometrically isogenous to an elliptic curve with $j$-invariant $j_0$ of degree $[\Q(j_0):\Q]=d_0$, one has for any $P\in E(F)$ of order $n$ that
+In this section, we will prove the following ``finite support" theorem, which is an isogenous variant of \cite[Theorem 2.8]{CP18}.
+A key distinction is that our implicit constant depends only on the degree of a single fixed $j$-invariant in the geometric isogeny class.
+We thank Pete L. Clark for the suggestion to bound all of $\#E(F)[\tors]$ here, instead of just the group exponent.
+This resulted in an improved bound for $\#E(F)[\tors]$ in Theorem \ref{Thm_Rational_j}. \begin{theorem} Fix an integer $d_0\in\Z^+$ and a finite set of primes $S\subseteq \Z^+$.
+Then there exists a constant $c:=c(d_0, S)>0$ such that the following holds.
+Let $n\in\Z^+$ be any integer whose prime divisors lie in $S$.
+Suppose $E/F$ is a non-CM elliptic curve geometrically isogenous to an elliptic curve with $j$-invariant $j_0$ of degree $[\Q(j_0):\Q]=d_0$.
+If $\exp E(F)[\emph{\tors}] =n$, then